-A good credit rating will save you a fortune over your lifetime – giving you access to the best interest rates on everything from credit cards to mortgages.
+A good credit rating saves you a fortune over your lifetime.
+From credit cards to mortgages, a good credit rating gives you access to the best interest rates on the market.

 Read on to find out everything you need to know to get the best possible credit rating.